 Toulouse Colloquium (required)

-Studies in Intercultural Communication
+Seminar in Intercultural Communication

 In addition, students may enroll in a variety of courses up to the master's level at the university of their choosing (from the list of our five partner institutions).
 Students may not take all of their classes at the Dickinson Center, but must take at least part of their course load in a local university.